 Ron is employed by Home Trust Bank’s Bearden office.
 He is a retail business designer, developing more than a dozen retail outlets including co-creator of Forum Gifts in Knoxville.
 He is on the Advocacy Board for the Hearing & Speech Foundation of Blount County.
 He is active with multiple charitable organizations including volunteer service and fund raising.

 Board Secretary and Chair of the Finance Committee

-John is retired from First Tennessee Bank after 40 years of service.
-Active in the Blount County community, John has served on numerous United Way committees over the past 20 years, and was Chairman of the Board of Directors in 2012.
+John is retired from First Horizon Bank as SVP of the Bank’s Regional Operations Center after 40 years of service.
+Active in the Blount County community, John has served on numerous United Way of Blount County committees over the past 20 years, and was Chairman of the Board of Directors in 2012.
 He is currently a member of the Community Impact Committee.
+John was a member of the Leadership Blount Class of 1999 and later served on Leadership Blount’s Board and as their Board Chair.
+He is also a member of the East Tennessee Regional Leadership class of 2015.
 He is currently on the board of the Hearing & Speech Foundation and serves as the foundation’s Executive Director.